yutee/microservices-deployment-sock-shop-v1/README.md

 __Setup monitoring, logging and alerts__
 For monitoring, Prometheus is used alongside Grafana for visualization.
 Added to monitoring, it also offers alerts that ensure admins are notified of a possible probelm before it occurs.
 You will have to install prometheus and grafana using helm and then apply the files containing the configurations for targets and metrics to be gotten.
-They will run as pods on your sluster.
+There will run as pods on your cluster.
 It is best practice to run them in a seperate namespace.
     ![screenshot](images/install-prom.png)
     ![screenshot](images/install-grafana.png)
     ![screenshot](images/namespace-monitoring.png)